openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua**

-Unescape `str` as a escaped URI component.
+Unescape `str` as an escaped URI component.

 ngx.encode_base64
 -----------------